 How to Multiply Exponents?

-When exponents are required to multiply multiplied we first solve the numbers within parenthesis, the power outside the parenthesis is multiplied with every power inside the parenthesis.
+When exponents are required to be multiplied, we first solve the numbers within the parenthesis, the power outside the parenthesis is multiplied with every power inside the parenthesis.
 For example, (3x2y3)2 = 32 × x2×2 × y3×2 = 9x4y6.

 What is the use of the Properties of Exponents?

 There is a major use of properties of exponents in mathematics, especially in algebra.
 With the help of the properties of exponents, we can easily simplify the expressions and also write the expressions in fewer steps.
 Let us understand this with a simple example.
 With the help of exponents properties, 24 × 26 can be simplified in two quick steps as 24 × 26 = 2(4 + 6) = 210.

 Exponents have various applications.
 Few exponents applications are listed below:

 - Exponents are widely used in computer games, measuring scales, etc.

 - Scientific scales like the pH scale or the Richter scale are based on exponents.